TheBoxyBear/charttools/docs/FileFormats/chart.md

 #### Common Legacy/Unused Global Events

-Most/all of these are from Guitar Hero 1/2 charts, and are included with Moonscraper's default list of global events for some reason.
+Most/all of these are from Guitar Hero 1/2 charts, and are included with Moonscraper's default list of global events.

 - `idle`
 - `play`